chlachula/arcpics/example/Arc-Pics/README.md

-There is one file with name arcpics-db-postfix.000 in this directory
+There is one file with name arcpics-db-label.000 in this directory

-Archive picture directory should have exactly one identification file with name arcpics-db-postfix.NNN NNN is typically number, but it can be any alphanumeric string with at least one character.
+Archive picture directory should have exactly one identification file with name arcpics-db-label.NNN NNN is typically number, but it can be any alphanumeric string with at least one character.
 Possible names are also
- arcpics-db-postfix.disk2TB
+ arcpics-db-label.disk2TB
- arcpics-db-postfix.CANON
+ arcpics-db-label.CANON
- arcpics-db-postfix.family-vacation-2023
+ arcpics-db-label.family-vacation-2023